kanidm/concread/README.md

 These are best used when you have at least 512 bytes worth of data in your Cell, as they only copy what is required for an update.

+If you do not required key-ordering, then the HashMap will likely be the best choice for most applications.

 What is concurrently readable?
 ------------------------------